Where I Have been and how cookin' with kim came to be

 My business has taken many different turns since 2007!
 It began in my home kitchen with fellow moms preparing freezer meals while I sold Pampered Chef cooking tools on the side for some extra money!
 Once both the equipment and food gigs where thriving I had to decide which direction my heart wanted to go in.
 Well, that was easy...Cookin'!
 I started to hold classes regularly and people would invite friends and family to join.
 By the end of class, no matter if folks came alone or with a group, everyone acted as if they had known each other for years.
 They were laughing, talking, and cookin' up yummy food to feed themselves and their families.
 I am a firm believer that food truly does bring people together.

-By the end of that school year, life took a different turn and Lucy’s dad and I divorced.
-Wanting to ensure that I would remain available to see my girl, I chose not to return to professional kitchens which often requires 80+ hours/week.
+By the end of that school year, life took a different turn and my husband and I divorced.
+Wanting to ensure that I would remain present and available for my Lucy, I chose not to return to professional kitchens which often requires 80+ hours/week.
 Instead, I took a job with CFISD's administrative staff café.
 This allowed me the ability to have a similar schedule to Lucy's school schedule.
 God placed me there for a reason that first year with the "All girls" house.
 The women there where the rocks I needed to transition my life.
 By the end of that school year, feeling brave, scared and a bit crazy, I quit my job with the school district and decided to take Cookin' with Kim full time!
 I went full time with Hot Meals, Freezer Meals, and expanded to teaching Summer Camps and Adult Classes and eventually catering!
 The chapters of my story have had ups and downs.
 I am grateful for each chapter’s lessons.
 I have grown immensely over the years.